-Is This The Real Reason Floyd Mayweather Wants Fight Conor McGregor?
-[RUMORS]
+Is This The Real Reason Floyd Mayweather Wants To Fight Conor McGregor?
+[Rumors]

 Floyd Mayweather Calls Conor McGregor A ‘B***h’ — Will They Ever Really Fight?

 But then again, there’s no guarantee that the fight is even going to happen.
-As MMA Mania reports, Dana White, the President of the UFC has recently thrown cold water over the proposed fight.
+As MMA Mania reports, Dana White, the president of the UFC, has recently thrown cold water over the proposed fight.

-According to MMA Mania, the rumor has been that Conor McGregor is practically a lock for a June 10 bout against Mayweather but White has said that is not the case.
+According to MMA Mania, the rumor has been that Conor McGregor is practically a lock for a June 10 bout against Mayweather, but White has said that is not the case.

 “There is no target date whatsoever,” White said to TMZ about the proposed mega-bout in Las Vegas.